lvivier/firebase-cli/README.md

 email and password.
 Firebase auth tokens expire after 30 days, so you'll be asked again periodically.
 Your email and password aren't stored.

-Firebase accounts authorized with Github aren't supported at this time (pull requests welcome).
+Firebase accounts authorized with GitHub aren't supported at this time (pull requests welcome).

 ```